 Do airline miles expire?

 Each airline has a different mileage expiration policy.
-For most international airlines, your miles expire after 18 to 24 months from when you first earn them.
+For most international airlines, your miles expire 18 to 36 months from when you first earn them.
 You might be able to earn or redeem a small balance to renew your entire balance.

 For domestic carriers, American Airlines currently has an 18-month expiration date if there is no account activity.
 However, these airlines no longer have their miles expire: